-The BIBLIO-MAT is a random book dispenser designed and built by Craig Small for The Monkey’s Paw, an idiosyncratic antiquarian bookshop in Toronto.
+The BIBLIO-MAT is a random book vending machine designed and built by Craig Small for The Monkey’s Paw, an idiosyncratic antiquarian bookshop in Toronto.
 BIBLIO-MAT books, which vary widely in size and subject matter, cost two dollars.
 The machine was conceived as an artful alternative to the ubiquitous and often ignored discount sidewalk bin.
 When a customer puts coins into it, the BIBLIO-MAT dramatically whirrs and vibrates as the machine is set in motion.
-The ring of an old telephone bell enhances the thrill when the customer’s mystery book is delivered with a satisfying clunk into the receptacle below.
+The ring of an antique telephone bell enhances the thrill when the customer’s mystery book is delivered with a satisfying clunk into the receptacle below.

 “Who the hell would want a random book?!
 Bring back the dollar bin.”